Grim-/Outward.Mount/docs/MountComponents.md

  LightableComp
 > Creates a Light at the specified position on relative to the mount's local space, you can also specify the color, range and intensity of the light.
+> You can toggle this Light on and off with the dodge key while mounted.

 ```xml
 		<MountCompProp CompName="LightableComp" xsi:type="LightableCompProp">